sfox38/WhoDunnit/README.md

 `total_cache_entries` - total number of HA actions currently cached system-wide.
 Gives a sense of activity level without exposing unrelated details.

 `matched_entry` - the cache entry that identified the last trigger source.
 Contains the type, source_id, truncated context_id, and how old the entry was at the moment of matching.
-For UI entries on ESPHome devices, a `seen` flag indicates whether a physical bleed was detected.
+For UI entries on ESPHome devices, a `seen` flag shows whether the entry had already been matched once before - a signal that a later hit may be context bleed from a physical press rather than a new dashboard action (see [Caveats](#caveats-and-limitations)).

 ### Diagnosing a misclassification